jmbothe/bothe-family-NYC-guide/README.md

 ## Places to go, things to see

+### Free Indoor Options

+* Macy's Flower Show at Herald Square is free to enter
+* The American Natural History Museum is "pay-what-you-want", and its common to pay nothing.
+Just have to be confident when the ticket lady gives you a disapproving look :)
+* The Met Museum USED to be "pay-what-you-want", but now for out-of-towners, its free for children 12 and under.
+Adults $25.
+* Part of the world Trade Center is free to enter.
+Its called "The Oculus", and its like a mall, I think.
+* The Staten Island Ferry is still sort of "indoors".
+There is a below deck area, and the area outside is partially covered.

 ### Staten Island Ferry

 This is the free ferry that passes by the statue of liberty.
 It leaves from the Whitehall Ferry Terminal alllllll the way downtown in Manhattan.
 The round-trip is about an hour.
 It departs every ten or fifteen minutes.
 It looks like this: